Academic Catalog

 5. Artistic movements in film, from French Impressionism to Mumblecore

-2. Social and cultural issues
+2. Social and cultural issues in film and literature

-2. Cultural issues, multicultural identities, popular culture expressions, and diverse authors and directors, such as Latinx, Asian-American, African American, Native American, etc.
+2. Cultural issues, multicultural identities, popular culture expressions, and diverse authors and film directors, such as Latinx, Asian-American, African American, Native American, etc.

-2. Modern criticism: New Critical and Structural criticism
+1. Modern criticism: New Critical and Structural criticism

 1. Plot, theme, structures